F.4 Student Grievance Procedures

 - The date or period of time in which the behavior occurred and the location of the incident; and

 - A listing of all individuals who witnessed any part of the incident in dispute.

-Upon receipt of the formal grievance, a designee is appointed by the Office of the Vice President for Student Affairs to investigate the dispute.
+Upon receipt of the formal grievance, a designee is appointed by the Office of the Vice Provost for Student Affairs to investigate the dispute.